NCATSTranslator/reasoner-validator/README.md

 python ./validation_codes.py
 ```

-Then build the documentation locally:
+Then build the documentation locally (note: a local unix-like make utility is required and all python dependencies must be installed in a local poetry shell):

 ```bash
 cd ../docs